 Watch the video of this time study at the bottom of the page

-Using a CNC machine to drill is safer, faster, and more accurate than using other traditional style drilling methods.
-Drilling with a CNC helps reduce the margin of error because a minimal amount of hands-on work is performed by the operator.
-When paired with the right tooling a CNC machine can dramatically improve cycle times.
+Using a CNC Machining Center to drill is safer, faster, and more accurate than other traditional drilling methods.
+Drilling with a machining center helps reduce the margin of error because the operator performs a minimal amount of hands-on work.
+A CNC machine can dramatically improve cycle times when paired with the proper tooling.

-In the past, we ran a time study where we tested the FlexCNC vs. the Fosdik Radial Drill (watch it here).
+In the past, we ran a time study where we tested the FlexCNC Vertical Machining Center vs. a Fosdik Radial Drill (watch it here).
 The FlexCNC was able to drill faster and accomplish much more in 5 minutes than the Fosdick.
-Since shops are always looking for ways to speed up production, we decided to test two drills to see if one drill could perform the job faster than the other.
+Since shops are always looking for ways to speed up production, we decided to test two drills to see if one could perform the job faster than the other.

 We ran the test on two different Allied Machine & Engineering drills.
 Both are great drills, but we wanted to test cycle times and the quality of each hole.
 The test involved the GEN3SYS XT Pro Insert Drill and the 4TEX IC Drill.
 Both drills are 1.343” in diameter, drilling a hole 2.00” deep in 1018 cold-rolled steel.